-The Asian Development Bank (ADB) is likely to downgrade its economic growth forecasts for the Philippines for 2025 and 2026.
+The Asian Development Bank (ADB) has sharply cut its economic growth forecasts for the Philippines for 2025 and 2026 due to weak infrastructure spending amid corruption probes and natural disasters.

 🤖